 New Frontiers in Research Fund (NFRF) - Exploration Stream

-The Exploration stream of the NFRF program has been designed to support high-risk, high-reward interdisciplinary research not easily supported through funding opportunities currently offered by the Tri-Agencies.
-It seeks to inspire projects that bring together disciplines beyond traditional disciplinary or common interdisciplinary approaches, and to support research teams with the capacity to explore something new that may fail, but has the potential for significant impact.
+The objective of the Exploration stream of the NFRF program is to support high-risk, high-reward and interdisciplinary research not easily supported through funding opportunities currently offered by the Tri-Agencies.
+It seeks to inspire projects that bring together disciplines beyond traditional disciplinary or common interdisciplinary approaches by research teams with the capacity to explore something new that might fail, but has the potential for significant impact.

 The maximum budget for the direct costs of the research project is $100,000 per year for up to two years.
 Western applicants must add 25% of the value of the direct costs of research to cover indirect costs, and include this in the total funding request.

 - Example 1 - If your direct costs of research are $100,000, include an additional $25,000 in indirect costs ($125,000 total - NFRF ceiling)

 - Example 2 - If your direct costs of research are $80,000, include an additional $20,000 in indirect costs ($100,000 total)